 You don’t need to have private health insurance to be seen at the Emergency Centre – only patients requiring hospital admission need to be insured.
-Whilst our Emergency Centre is a private fee-for-service facility, most patients can claim a portion of their account from Medicare.

-| Eligible Veterans’ Health Card
+|Eligible Veterans’ Health Card

 Your standard Emergency Centre fee is inclusive of the Emergency Centre specialist consultation, X-ray and blood tests.